jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 **Suspension of transport service driver and other persons**

 ### 87D Immediate suspension of transport service driver and other persons in interests of public safety
-(1) If the circumstances described in subsection (2) apply, the Agency may, by notice in writing to the person concerned, immediately suspend that person from—
+(1) If the circumstances described in subsection (2) apply, the Director may, by notice in writing to the person concerned, immediately suspend that person from—
   (a) driving any vehicle used in a transport service (other than a rental service) or a specified class of transport service:
   (b) being a driving instructor or testing officer, as the case may be.
-(2) The circumstances referred to in subsection (1) are— (a) the Agency considers that—
+(2) The circumstances referred to in subsection (1) are— (a) the Director considers that—
     (i) the person concerned is not a fit and proper person within the meaning of subpart 2 of Part 4A to drive a transport service vehicle or to be a driving instructor or testing officer, as the case may be; and
     (ii) the interests of public safety, or the need to ensure that the public is protected from serious or organised criminal activity, would seem to require immediate suspension of the person as a transport service driver, driving instructor, or testing officer, as the case may be; or
   (b) the person has been charged with any offence that is of such a nature that the interests of public safety, or the need to protect the public against serious or organised criminal activity, would require that a person convicted of committing such an offence not be a transport service driver, or driving instructor, or testing officer, as the case may be.